Licensed & Insured • Waterloo, Ontario

 Prioritized Solutions

 Based on findings, we provide ranked recommendations with a scope of work for each.
-Common solutions include exhaust fan replacement, duct rerouting to code-compliant terminations, range hood ducting, and makeup air system installation.
+Common solutions include duct rerouting to code-compliant terminations, HRV servicing and rebalancing, and makeup air system installation.

 4